vrcca/task_service/README.md

 ## Endpoints
 `POST /plans`: Creates an execution plan based on tasks and its dependencies.
 See this [payload example](priv/successful_tasks.json).

+You can change the `Accept` header to `application/json` or omit it to receive a JSON response.

 ## Manual testing

-In the `priv/` folder there are json files to that you can use to run a few scenarios.
-You can change the `Accept` header to `application/json` or omit it to receive a JSON response.
+In the `priv/` folder are json files to that you can use to run a some scenarios.

 Here are the commands that you can use for the scenarios: